 - Chronic stress

-For example, hypertension can be treated with medication and it can also be reduced with a reduced-sodium diet.
-Similarly, high cholesterol can be treated with medication and it can also be aided by a diet rich in fiber and reduced saturated fats.
+For example, hypertension can be treated with medication, but blood pressure can also be reduced with a low-sodium diet.
+Similarly, high cholesterol can be treated with medication, as noted above, but also a diet rich in fiber and reduced saturated fats can reduce cholesterol.

-Spend some time researching the best foods for stroke recovery and make sure to talk to your doctor before starting any new diet.
-For example, the popular ketogenic diet may increase cholesterol levels (at least initially) so individuals with high cholesterol should avoid experimenting with this diet unless cleared by a doctor.
+Spend some time discovering the best foods for stroke recovery and make sure to talk to your doctor before starting any new diet.
+For example, a popular diet such as the ketogenic diet may increase cholesterol levels (at least initially) which would be counterproductive.
+So, be careful not to “jump on any bandwagons” before consulting with your doctor.
+Many doctors will recommend the DASH eating plan for individuals who are at risk for stroke.

 Understanding Mini Stroke Recovery

 Mini strokes resolve quickly and lead to a full recovery.
-However, while mini strokes themselves are not life-threatening events, they are a warning sign of a more serious stroke in the near future.
+However, while mini strokes themselves are not life-threatening events, they are a warning sign of a potentially more serious stroke in the future.

 Therefore, patients who experience a TIA should take immediate steps to address any stroke risk factors they may have.
-If you can make these important adjustments early enough, you can improve your chances of avoiding a full stroke entirely.
+If you can make these important adjustments, you can improve your chances of avoiding a full stroke entirely.